fmenardo/sim_cluster_MTB/README.md

 If you want you can specify a path to a folder where the intermediate files will be saved (handy when working on a cluster with a scratch partition).
 If you do so uncomment and edit the first line starting with SCRATCH_PATH, and comment the line after.

-## Installation of conda environemnt from archive
+## Installation of conda environment from archive

-For long term reproducibility the conda environemnt has been archived and can be dwnoaded here: https://doi.org/10.5281/zenodo.8094976
+For long term reproducibility the conda environment has been archived and can be dwnoaded here: https://doi.org/10.5281/zenodo.8094976.

 Once you have dowloaded the file you can run: